-APJEL is an annual journal addressing the dynamic developments in environmental law in the Asia Pacific region.
+The Asia Pacific Journal of Environmental Law (APJEL) is a journal addressing the dynamic developments in environmental law in the Asia Pacific region.

-Professor Tim Stephens and Associate Professor Ed Couzens, Faculty of Law, University of Sydney, Australia
+Professor Tim Stephens and Associate Professor Ed Couzens, University of Sydney Law School, Australia

 Dr Saiful Karim, Faculty of Law, Queensland University of Technology, Brisbane, Australia